NLaundry/ansible-net-setup/README.md

+Here’s the updated README with the details about the scripts and their specific roles:

+---

 # Ansible NAS and SMB Setup

 This repository contains Ansible playbooks and configuration files for automating the setup of a network-attached storage (NAS) system with SMB shares and ensuring devices in the network can discover and mount these shares easily.
 It’s a companion to the YouTube video on setting up and using Ansible for networked storage.